9630613/Trajectory-planning-of-UR10-robot/README.md

 # Trajectory-planning-of-UR10-robot
 <img src="https://github.com/9630613/Trajectory-planning-of-UR10-robot/blob/main/Images/UR10.png" width= "500">
-This project is about the six DOF robot called Universal Robot (UR10).This robot contains 6 revolute joints.
+This project is about a six DOF robot called Universal Robot (UR10).This robot contains 6 revolute joints.
 The robot is going to follow a straight line with constant rotation matrix (the rotation matrix of 6th joint with respect to the base in initial angular configuration ) from the first angular position (qi) to the last one (qf).

 $$q_i=\begin{pmatrix} \frac{Pi}{2}\\
 0\\